Transgender youth targeted by two proposed Montana bills

 Medical intervention for children like her son is “a planned, informed, thoughtful process,” she said, adding that having access to medical professionals has allowed her son to thrive “because he is finally able to be who he is.”

-Medical bans on gender-affirming treatment for transgender people – also under consideration in Alabama, Utah, Indiana, Missouri, Mississippi, New Hampshire and Texas – could harm transgender youth by limiting their access to necessary medical care, Montana physicians at the hearing.
+Medical bans on gender-affirming treatment for transgender people are also under consideration in Alabama, Utah, Indiana, Missouri, Mississippi, New Hampshire and Texas.

 “These are not tomboys.
 They’re not children expressing a wish or a whim.
 This is a consistent persistent identity that usually starts in toddlerhood.
 This is not an easy path for many children and teenagers,” said Lauren Wilson, a pediatrician and the vice president of the Montana chapter of the American Academy of Pediatrics.